NVQ L2 Diploma in Regenerative Horticulture

 In Partnership with NPTC Group of Colleges

-1 academic year, full-time @ The Gwernyfed Walled Garden.
+1 academic year, full-time

 What will I learn?

-- Propagating plants and seed collection
+- Propagate plants indoors from seed

-- Identifying plants by botanical name
+- Propagate plants by stem cuttings

 Why study Regenerative Horticulture?

-The BMC Level2 in Regenerative Horticulture will give you the skills you need to pursue a sustainable and rewarding career.
+The BMC Level 2 in Regenerative Horticulture will give you the skills you need to pursue a sustainable and rewarding career.

 - Move into Level 3 Practical Horticulture

-- Join the BMC undergraduate course
+- Use this qualification towards entry to the BMC undergraduate course

 Why study at BMC?

-- Course tutors, Alice Weston and Rashid Benoy, have extensive experience from a broad spectrum of horticulture, bringing innovative techniques and unique knowledge.
+- Course tutors, Alice Weston and Rashid Benoy, have extensive experience from a broad spectrum of commercial horticulture, bringing innovative techniques and unique knowledge.